 I have been using super soil for about two years, or about a dozen or more indoor crop cycles.
 We stage our crop cycles, so I can let a batch of soil cook for a minimum of 30-45 days, but honestly, the longer the better.
-The longer you let it cook, you give everything a chance to really break down, making nutrients more bioavailable and less hot.
+The longer you let it cook, you give everything a chance to break down, making nutrients more bioavailable and less hot.
 The longer you let it cook, the friendlier the soil is for the plants.
 You have to have a constant batch of super Soil waiting, so you can have a batch at the ready and fully cooked when you are ready to transplant.

 What made you decide to make the switch to super soil?

 I have always liked the idea of organic, natural-style growing and saw the benefits of saving time by not having to pH and mix nutrients for all different stages of growth.
-I was looking for something that was low-maintenance on daily chores.
+I was looking for something low-maintenance on daily chores.
 With multiple rounds in different stages of flower, it was a no-brainer to not have to mix different batches of water and nutrients for each phase group.
-I have also been continually learning and helping other people learn about their plants and grows, so super Soil gave me a simpler platform to learn and figure things out as I went along and developed my grow more.
+I have also been continually learning and helping other people learn about their plants and grows, so Super Soil gave me a simpler platform to learn and figure things out as I went along and developed my grow more.

 Do you modify your recipe from the original Subcool recipe?
 Why?

 Generally, I keep the original recipe for the most part, but I sometimes add more perlite and stay on the low end of worm castings.
 It says 25-50lb of worm castings in the original recipe and 50 pounds just seemed like a lot to me.
-I use 25 pounds of worm castings and that seems to really be enough- you get a lot of nitrogen from the blood meal, too.
+I use 25 pounds of worm castings and that seems to be enough—you get a lot of nitrogen from the blood meal, too.
 For Perlite, I add about 4gal by volume for every 2 gallons of soil because I like a more aerated soil.
 My plants seem to like it more too.

 Do you do any other modifications during your grow cycle?

 I feed with compost teas two weeks after flower and two weeks before harvest to keep bacteria and micro-life alive and thriving and add a little nutrient bump at the end.
 It helps fully digest the amendments in the soil mix.
-I also tried Mammoth this last grow cycle instead of compost tea and had really great results.
-It definitely bumped up my yield by potentially as much 33%, but it’s too early to tell for sure.
+I also tried Mammoth this last grow cycle instead of compost tea and had great results.
+It bumped up my yield by potentially as much as 33%, but it’s too early to tell for sure.
 I was pretty happy with the results, though, and am considering using it again.
 I’m thinking about trying a new compost tea recipe and attempting to match results with Mammoth.
 That might be hard to beat, though.

 Have you noticed a difference in your overall plant quality with Super Soil?

-Plant quality is definitely high, but the best part about it is the consistency.
+Plant quality is high, but the best part about it is the consistency.
 I rarely, if ever, see any nutrient deficiencies, across various plant types.
 Minimal in-cycle work is a major plus.
 Flavors and smells are fantastic with Super Soil- you can’t beat organic growing and I never have to worry about flushing my plants.